westlicht/performer/_pages/manual/index.md

 Press `F3` create a snapshot of the patterns currently being played.

-Note that the pattern indicators at the top-left of the screen change to `SNAP`, indicating that snapshot mode is active.
+Note that the pattern indicators at the top-left of the screen change to **SNAP**, indicating that snapshot mode is active.
 While in snapshot mode, all functions of the sequencer remain working as expected, with the only exception that patterns cannot be changed on the [Pattern](#pages-pattern) page.

 After editing the snapshot, press `F4` to commit the changes back to the original patterns.
-To commit the changes to a new set of patterns, press `STEP[1-16]` + `F4`.
+To commit the changes to a new set of patterns, press `S[1-16]` + `F4`.
 This will automatically change all tracks to play the selected pattern after the snapshot is committed.

 Press `F3` to revert the edits done on the snapshot and go back to playing the set of patterns that have been playing before taking the snapshot.
-Press `STEP[1-16]` + `F3` to revert the snapshot but continue playing a new set of patterns.
+Press `S[1-16]` + `F3` to revert the snapshot but continue playing a new set of patterns.

 <h4>Actions</h4>